 - Deciduous plants are seasonal plants which shed its leaves at the end of the growing season, either during the winter season in the temperate climate or during the dry season in the tropical climate.

 These are plants that complete their life cycle, seed – plant – seed during a single season.
 They are normally herbaceous.
-Corn, rice, wheat, and pulses are few examples of annuals.
+Few examples like Corn, rice, wheat, and pulses are annuals plant.

 These are plants that require two years to complete their life cycle.
 They are normally herbaceous.
-Corn, rice, wheat, pulses are few examples of annual plants.
-Carrot, cabbage, onions, and beets are few examples of biennials.
+For example Carrot, cabbage, onions, and beet-root are biennials plant.

 What is Plant Taxonomy?